ronalynn/BaseSwap/README.md

 # Base Swap

-Base Swap is a Python script that facilitates numeral system conversion between binary, decimal, octal, and hexadecimal bases.
-It includes features for both automatic and manual conversion modes, providing step-by-step explanations of the conversion process.
+Base Swap is a Python script designed to convert numbers between different numeral systems: binary, decimal, octal, and hexadecimal.
+It provides options for automatic or manual conversion modes, offering step-by-step explanations of how each conversion is performed.

 ## Features